The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • The nature of the investment is strategic taking into account all relevant factors, including:

-• the existence of a clear decisive strategy to continue holding the participation for a long period;
+• The existence of a clear decisive strategy to continue holding the participation for a long period.

-• the consistency of the strategy with the main policies guiding the actions of the undertaking and, where the undertaking is part of a group, the actions of the group;
+• The consistency of the strategy with the main policies guiding the actions of the undertaking and, where the undertaking is part of a group, the actions of the group.

-• the existence of a “durable link.”268
+• The existence of a “durable link”.484

-The symmetric adjustment mechanism is intended to mitigate undue potential pro-cyclical effects of the financial system, and to avoid a situation where (re)insurers are forced to raise additional capital or sell investments as a result of adverse movements in financial markets.269
+The symmetric adjustment mechanism is intended to mitigate undue potential pro-cyclical effects of the financial system, and to avoid a situation where (re)insurers are forced to raise additional capital or sell investments as a result of adverse movements in financial markets.485

-In the 2020 review, the European Commission proposed amending the parameters of the symmetric adjustment mechanism so that the adjustment must not result in a capital charge more than 17% higher or lower than the standard equity capital charge.
+In the 2020 Review, the European Commission proposed amending the parameters of the symmetric adjustment mechanism so that the adjustment must not result in a capital charge more than 17% higher or lower than the standard equity capital charge.

 Long-term investments in equity benefit from the same capital charge as strategic investments, provided certain criteria relating to the asset-liability and investment management of the insurer are met.
 For example, such an investment must have an average holding period of five years or more and be able to be held under stressed conditions for a further 10 years.

-Retirement business
+Retirement Business

-Property (Real Estate) Risk Sub-module
+Property (Real Estate) Risk Sub-Module

 • Direct investments in land, buildings and immovable property rights and property investment held for the own use of the undertaking, which should be dealt with under the property risk sub-module.